 Apart from taking up space, these apps often automatically run in the background and cause the system to slow down.

 The longer you use a computer, the slower it gets.
-But this phenomenon especially true with Windows.
+But this phenomenon is especially true with Windows.
 For this reason, it’s mostly known as Windows rot.

 The reason is Windows is an extremely tolerant OS.
 Microsoft has always tried to support everything.
 You can run most software written for Windows 95 (released in 1995) on the latest version of Windows 10.

 All the clutters mentioned above create worse-than-ideal conditions.
 Eliminating them will make things much faster.
-But before, let rehash on some Windows 10 basics.
+But before, let rehash some Windows 10 basics.

 Better Windows 10 experience: Understanding the basics